 Properly storing your dormant cyclamen is a key part of their survival.
 They need to be kept somewhere cool, dry, and dark.

-As soon as you see the leaves beginning to yellow, move them out of the heat to a location that’s away from all light.
+As soon as you see the leaves beginning to fade, move them out of the heat to a location that’s away from all light.

 Once all of the foliage has died back, cut it off at the base.
 You can leave them right in their pot, or lift the tuber and store it bare-root.